dlang/DIPs/DIPs/DIP1xxx-ajie.md

 }
 ```

-Otherwise, the compiler must rewrite the statement as:
+Otherwise, the statement is interpreted as:

 ```D
 foreach (loopVariable; aggregate)